 From 1990 to 1998 Jochumsen served as member of the Management Board of the following Danish financial institutions; BRFkredit, GiroBank and BG Bank.
 The latter being the third largest bank in Denmark.

-Between 2010 and 2013 Jochumsen served as Chairman of FESE, Federation of European Securities Exchanges.
+During 2010-2013, Jochumsen served as the Chairman of FESE, Federation of European Securities Exchanges.

 Brad Peterson is Executive Vice President and Chief Information Officer (CIO) for The NASDAQ OMX Group, Inc. He previously served as CIO and EVP for Schwab Technology Services (STS), responsible for Schwab’s technology innovation, development, infrastructure and operations.